 We are pleased to offer curricula that make our program the most comprehensive preparation available to music education majors in the state of New Jersey.
-There are two programs for undergraduates in the Music Education curriculum: the B.Mus. in Music (School and Community Settings) that does not include certification, and the B.Mus. in Music Education with Certification.
+There are two programs for undergraduates in the Music Education curriculum: the B.Mus. in Music (School and Community Settings) that does not include certification, and the B.Mus. in Music Education with certification.
+Both programs have classical (guitar, instrumental, keyboard, and voice) tracks and jazz (guitar, instrumental, and keyboard) tracks.
 Students who graduate without certification may teach in private schools or enter other music or non-music related fields.
 Students who complete certification are qualified to teach in the New Jersey public school system.

 The basic curriculum for both programs is the same.
 It can be described as four-tiered:

-- First, students are responsible for liberal arts requirements, such as history, foreign language, and contemporary issues in sociology, psychology, and technology.
+- Students are responsible for liberal arts requirements, such as history, foreign language, and contemporary issues in sociology, psychology, and technology.

-- Second, it is important to be educated in applied study, keyboard study, ensemble participation, music theory, and music history.
+- It is important to be educated in applied study, keyboard study, ensemble participation, music theory, and music history.

-- Third, students need expertise of music education, which focuses on pedagogical techniques for working in the context of the classroom, as well as choral and instrumental programs.
+- Students need expertise of music education, which focuses on pedagogical techniques for working in the context of the classroom, as well as choral and instrumental programs.

-- Fourth, students gain an understanding of applications across all educational concentrations, involving topics such as educational philosophy, educational psychology, democratic teaching principles, and critical thinking.
+- Students gain an understanding of applications across all educational concentrations, involving topics such as educational philosophy, educational psychology, democratic teaching principles, and critical thinking.

 Students wishing to become certified must apply after their sophomore year to be accepted into the certification program.
 If they are accepted they must complete additional courses and participate in field work and student teaching specified by the Montclair State Teacher Education Program.